SergeyPanov/SNT-VRP/README.md

 1. `-p path/to/instance.xml` defines path to problem instance which is supposed to be an XML file
 2. `-c` switch runs program in 'comparison' mode.
 The solution of the simple _greedy search_ algorithm will be also printed
 3. `-i I` set amount of iterations used as stop condition(default value is 300)
-4. `-g` switch plot the graph of the routes
+4. `-g` switch plots the graph of the routes
 5. `-h H` horizon defines the least amount of iterations while solution is placed in the Tabu-list
 6. `-d D` value `H + D` defines the most amount of iterations while solution is placed in the Tabu-list